AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/docker/using-images.md

 !!! note
       This page presents the main steps for obtaining and running a module in a Docker image.
       These instructions assume that you have already [downloaded Docker Desktop](./index.md#how-to-install-docker) and are familiar with using Docker images and launching containers.
+      If you are working on a Lightsail for Research instance, the Docker command-line interface comes pre-installed; see [this section](#using-docker-images-on-lsfr) for more information.

-      To learn more about using Docker, see our recommended resources [on this page](./index.md).
+      To learn more about using Docker, please refer to [our recommended Docker resources](./index.md).

       If you would like to see additional dociumentation about working with Docker images, please [let us know by filing an issue](https://github.com/AlexsLemonade/OpenScPCA-analysis/issues/new?assignees=&labels=docs-request&projects=&template=04-docs-request.yml&title=Docs+request%3A).